cameras/camerasIR/README.md

 Has two possible solutions:
 - **OMAV** linear array or discrete photodiodes (PDA), for 1000-2000nm spectroscopy
 - **PIoNIR** InGaAs 2D camera for 400-1700nm, needs cooling by TEC or water

+## Hamamatsu
+- **C5840* covers 400-1600nm, but it is an analogic camera (analogic output): we will need a capturer card (frame grabber) to make measurements
+- **C10633-13**/**C10633-23** is a 320x256px camera, with pixels of 30um size, without cooling, 900-1520nm.
+Datasheet is not very clear aboutoutput format: it has USB2.0 connector but also analogic output.
+Needs an external controller and frame-grabber??
+- **C10633-34** covers 40-1520nm.
+It has more pixels (640x512px), but does not have USB, it has RS-232, and very low frame rate (1.6fps).
+Requires external controller and frame grabber.
+Requieres cooling peltier and water.

+Hamamatsu catalog about these models are not very clear.
+It it not clear about controlling software.
+Comes free with camera?
+Can be LabView controlled?.